11 Benefits of Using a POS System

 Strictly Bicycles grew from a $1.4 million business to a $4 million business in less than 18 months.
 Owner Nelson Gutierrez said that Lightspeed enabled them to optimize opening hours, streamline services, and unshackle management from operating in-store.
 This meant they could scale quickly without sacrificing customer service.

 Along with improved customer service is engaging customers directly.
 With all your POS data, you can build targeted campaigns to reach potential customers with personalized messaging and promotions.
-In 2021, 60% of shoppers surveyed said they were more likely to become repeat customers after a personalized experience.
-A POS makes these personalization efforts more manageable and effective.
+The global personalization software market is expected to grow from $620.57 million in 2020 to over $1.7 billion by the end of 2025.

+A POS makes personalization efforts more manageable and effective.
 Many POS systems have built-in marketing tools or the ability to add marketing apps and features.
 These might include email, social media, SMS, and other channels.
 Personalization can go beyond adding their name to an email; the best POS systems can take the customer’s shopping history into account when offering sales, discounts, or other marketing communication.

 Your loyalty program is a powerful customer retention tool that encourages repeat purchases, higher spending, and more word-of-mouth marketing.
 In fact, according to a frequently reported stat, customers in loyalty programs generally spend 20% more than others.